Prof. Sampath Seneviratne

 Research: Vocal divergence in a group of divergent forest birds: Babblers of Sri Lanka.
 His current research focuses on the effect of genes, environment and morphology on the vocalization thereby leading to endemicity.

-Academic interests: Bio-acoustics, genetics and related molecular biology aspects.
+Academic interests: Bio-acoustics, evolution, genetics and related molecular biology aspects.